Azure/azure-sdk-for-net/sdk/servicebus/Microsoft.Azure.WebJobs.Extensions.ServiceBus/README.md

 ## Troubleshooting

-If your function triggers an unhandled exception, and you haven't already settled the message, the extension will attempt to abandon the message so that it becomes available for receiving again immediately.
+If your function triggers an unhandled exception and you haven't already settled the message, the extension will attempt to abandon the message so that it becomes available for receiving again immediately.

 Please refer to [Monitor Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-monitoring) for more troubleshooting guidance.